oasis-tcs/csaf/csaf_2.1/prose/edit/src/profiles.md

     The `title` MUST be `Reasoning for Withdrawal` for English or an unspecified document language.
     For any other language, it SHOULD be the language specific translation of that term.
   * `/document/tracking/revision_history` with at least 2 entries.
 Any previous items MUST NOT be removed.
+    > A CSAF document cannot be withdrawn during the initial release to its specified target group.
+    > In such case, the CSAF document should not be released at all.
+    > If it was shared previously in draft status, then the `/document/tracking/status` is kept in `draft`.
 * The value of `/document/category` SHALL be `csaf_withdrawn`.
 * The elements `/product_tree` and `/vulnerabilities` SHALL NOT exist.